kkapre/EMG-Decomposition/README.md

 # EMG-Decomposition
 Decomposing raw electromyography data into motor unit action potentials (MUAPs) can help with understanding the science of muscles and with clinical diagnoses.

+Based off project for class BIOE M260: Neuroengineering at UCLA

 ### EMG_Background.pdf
 Gives background on EMG data and EMG decomposition